"I'm not here" is an ongoing exploration of withdrawal - the pull toward solitude, the idea of disappearing into the margins.

 A small and private community lived here, until the land was fenced off and access removed.
 Restoration projects are abandoned, homes are beginning to leak.
 The people left so suddenly everything remains behind.

-Left: I spoke to Gabel.
+I spoke to Gabel.
 Convinced this property is still occupied, he says to look for vials and syringes discarded in the reeds.

-Right: Gabel lives "nearby", but he won’t say where.
+Gabel lives "nearby", but he won’t say where.
 Something about his smile tells me he has claimed one of these shacks, and this is his home.

-Left: "He keeps to himself" said a local man without a name.
+"He keeps to himself" said a local man without a name.
 "I don't need a name" he told me.

-Right: two years later, the acid traps have now been removed, or the disposition to warn visitors has worn out.
+Two years later, the acid traps have now been removed, or the disposition to warn visitors has worn out.

 These pictures change often, if you're interested to see more please bookmark this page.